move-coop/parsons/docs/use_cases/contribute_use_cases.rst

 Steps:

   1. Write up your use case in a file in ``docs/use_cases``.
 Use the guidelines below for style and content.
 The file should end with ``.rst``.
-That means it's a `Restructured Text <https://www.writethedocs.org/guide/writing/reStructuredText/>`_ file.
+That means it's a ``Restructured Text <https://www.writethedocs.org/guide/writing/reStructuredText/>``_ file.
 Note that the syntax for RST files can be a little tricky!

   2. Test that your use case looks correct by building the documentation.
-There are instructions `here <https://move-coop.github.io/parsons/html/contributing.html#documentation>`_.
-The important steps to follow there are making a virtual environment, installing the requirements.txt file, and then building the docs with `make html`.
+There are instructions ``here <https://move-coop.github.io/parsons/html/contributing.html#documentation>``_.
+The important steps to follow there are making a virtual environment, installing requirements via ``pip install .[all,docs]``, and then building the docs with ``make html``.

   3. Write up your sample script in a Python (``.py``) file and place it in ``useful_resources/sample_code``.
 Use the guidelines below for style and content.
 After you've adapted to our style, please test to make sure the script still works.